xowis/PantheonAddons/README.md

 # Pantheon Addons
 This project is an **experimental, third party, unofficial addon API** for Pantheon: Rise of the Fallen.
 Its primary purpose is to create addons in the game via a readonly API which alter or create user interface objects.
 It is designed to blend in with the overall design of the native user interface, enhancing the game without breaking immersion.

+As this project is in early development, expect breaking API changes, bugs etc.

 ## Installation
 Install MelonLoader, following along with their [installation instructions](https://melonwiki.xyz/#/?id=requirements) When selecting a version to install, tick `Enable Nightly builds` and install the latest nightly build (0.7.1-ci.2207 at time of writing)